 You can find all relevant details at: https://ndblist.info/index_htm_files/NDBpublications2023.pdf

 William Hepburn's DX Information Centre has probably the best online list of aero and marine beacons based on official license information, plus lists of time signals and numerous resources for other types of DXing as well.

-The searchable RNA database of LF beacons...not compiled from official sources, but a digest of signal reports from experienced listeners in North and Central America.
+The searchable RNA database* of LF beacons...not compiled from official sources, but a digest of actual signal reports from experienced listeners in North and Central America.
 It's a great tool for identifying those unknown signals.
-It won't always be up-to-date regarding decommissioned beacons, of course.
-This might somewhat limit its usefulness in targeting specific beacons to listen for, but it's still helpful if you pay attention to the most recent reported date for a given beacon.
+It won't always be up-to-date regarding decommissioned beacons, of course, but it's still helpful if you pay attention to the most recent reported date for a given beacon.

 Gunter Lorenz' VLF/LF Station List.
-More recently updated than some other VLF military/utility station lists; but as with any amateur band, take the listings around 137 kHz with a grain of salt.
+More recently updated than some other VLF military/utility station lists; but as with any amateur band, the listings around 137 kHz are subject to frequent change and should be taken with a grain of salt.

 LF/MF Amateur Radio Sites.
 Now that the 2200 and 630 meter bands are finally available in the US to amateurs, not just Part 5 licensees, there's even more interest in websites about ham operation.
 We'll be adding more links soon, but for now we'll begin with:

 - KA7OEI Blog Clint Turner has discussed many topics over past years of interest to hams and LWLs.